 - Choose to be induced only for a medical reason.
 Induction without a medical reason exposes your baby to procedures and drugs that can be risky, without counter-balancing benefits.
 The Best Evidence: Induction of Labor page in this section can help you sort this out.

-- Be as certain as possible that the babyï¿½s lungs are fully developed.
+- Be as certain as possible that the baby's lungs are fully developed.
 Babies born before the lungs are fully developed may have serious breathing problems that require respiratory support in an intensive care setting.
 If you are certain about your estimated due date, waiting until 39 completed weeks of pregnancy is a reliable way to help ensure that the baby's lungs will be developed.
-If you are not sure of your estimated due date, or your caregiver is recommending medically necessary induction before 39 completed weeks, you can find out if the lungs are developed by having an amniocentesis (using a needle to remove a small amount of amniotic fluid) and testing the fluid for certain substances.
+If you are not sure of your estimated due date, or your caregiver is recommending medically necessary induction before 39 completed weeks, an amniocentesis (using a needle to remove a small amount of amniotic fluid) and testing the fluid for certain substances may be used to estimate whether the lungs are developed enough to successfully breathe outside the womb.
 If an induction is needed before the lungs are developed, your caregiver can provide a medication to speed up lung development.
 Some babies may still experience respiratory distress or other poor health outcomes despite these precautions.